github/codeql/ql/README.md

-# CodeQL for CodeQL
+# QL for QL

-CodeQL for CodeQL analyses QL code to find some common bug patterns.
+QL for QL is a CodeQL analysis designed to find common bug patterns in QL code.
 This analysis is mostly used as a PR check in [`github/codeql`](https://github.com/github/codeql).
-CodeQL for CodeQL is experimental technology and not a supported product
+QL for QL is experimental technology and not a supported product.

+This directory contains the extractor, CodeQL libraries, and queries that power QL for QL.

-Some setup is required to use CodeQL for CodeQL (see the below sections).
+Some setup is required to use QL for QL (see the below sections).

 ## Building the tools from source